viniciussousaazevedo/nlp-us-search/README.md

 # NLP US Search in HTML files
-This repo makes a search over all HTML files in a root folder based on a US, or Acceptance Criteria, ranking all based on Weighted Recall method.
+This repo makes a search over all HTML files in a root folder based on a US, or Acceptance Criteria, ranking all files based on Weighted Recall method.

 ## How to run
 ```bash